jericson/jericson.github.io/_posts/2015-03-13-customer-support-1.markdown

 Just before I was hired in July of 2013, the team handled over a thousand tickets a month with the equivalent of one full-time employee (spread across 5 actual employees).
-Assuming nobody worked more than a 40 hour week (ha!), that works out to over 6 tickets an hour.
+Assuming nobody worked more than a 40 hour week (ha!), that's  over 6 tickets an hour.
 Tickets take a variable amount of time and effort to clear.
 Some cost a minute or two to triage and send the appropriate canned response.
 Others take several hours of investigation and a carefully composed reply.

 # Enter Zendesk

 So the shared email account had been pushed to the limits by the time I arrived and
 [Tim Post](http://blog.stackoverflow.com/2013/05/welcome-tim-post-our-latest-community-manager/)
-settled on [Zendesk](https://www.zendesk.com/) to replace it.
-That solved the two problems with using Gmail:
+evaluated several options and settled on [Zendesk](https://www.zendesk.com/) to replace it.
+The new system solved the two problems with Gmail:

 1. Each user (or "Agent") has their own login credentials so there's no need to manually label your tickets.
 Tickets carry status with